Daniel-Hanrahan-Tools-and-Games/Untitled_Knight_Game_Chip_8/README.md

 You need to run .ch8 file in Chip 8 Emulator/Interpreter

+<p>Copyright (C) 2026 Daniel Hanrahan Tools and Games SPDX-License-Identifier: GPL-3.0-or-later A copy of the GNU General Public License is included in the file COPYING; if not, see<https://www.gnu.org/licenses/>.
+Information just about the stuff in this software not covered by the GNU General Public License version 3: This work is licensed under Attribution-ShareAlike 4.0 International</p>

 <h3>Both of these links take you to Superhero_Tournament</h3>

 <a href="https://github.com/Daniel-Hanrahan-Tools-and-Games/Untitled_Knight_Game">Untitled_Knight_Game Repository Page</a>